crizmo/kurizu-discord/README.md

 - Channels: Can customize the channels that are displayed on the sidebar.
 - Threads: Threads like the ones discord has.
 - Users: Server Users list
+- Reactions: Reactions like the ones discord has but on set Messages.

+## ToDo
+- [ ] Updates Channel

 ## How to Use